RTinIT/codewars/README.md

 # codewars

-### Here are my solutions of Kata the CodeWars platform.
+### Here are my solutions of Kata on the CodeWars platform.